jorgemanrubia/ansible-rails-toolkit/README.md

 It would be pretty trivial to add other environments such as staging.
 Just copy an existing environment and tweak it.

+Notice there are some files that are soft links to avoid duplication.
+For example: `environments/production/group_vars/all/00-common.yml` → `environments/common.yml`

 ### Usage

 #### Configure app variables